MakeSchool-Tutorials/Tip-Calculator-Swift4/P2-Getting-Started/content.md

 <!-- TODO: considering adding a section about directory layout? -->

 First, we'll start with our view controller.

 > [action]
-Open the `ViewController.swift` source file.
+Using the _Project Navigator_, open the `ViewController.swift` source file.
 You should see the following code:
 >
 ```
 class ViewController: UIViewController {